m11chen/ATLAS_WIKI/1-Environment-Setup.md

 ## Installing Bitvise SSH Server

 The Ixia TG host communicates with the workstation through SSH.
-If using a WSL environment as the workstation, bothe the workstation and TG host requires installation of the Bitvise SSH server.
+If using a WSL environment as the workstation, both the workstation and TG host requires installation of the Bitvise SSH server.
 If using a pure Linux workstation, then only install Bitvise on the TG host.
 Follow these steps to install Bitvise SSH server and add a Windows virtual user account:

 1. Install Bitvise SSH Server.
     * Run the Bitvise SSH server setup file in the ./dependencies/win32/ directory.